Kyle-Gagnon-99/Figma-Variable-Importer-Exporter-Plugin/README.md

 Please see the [How To Use](doc/HowToUse.md) document for information on how to use this plugin.

+## Credits

+The style of the plugin was inspired by [Figma Variables To JSON](https://www.figma.com/community/plugin/1345399750040406570/figma-variables-to-json).

+The logo was from Figma's variable icon.

 ## License

 Please see LICENSE for the license of this software.